eliseo-juan/cabify-challenge-android/README.md

 ### Functional Programming [Arrow](https://github.com/arrow-kt/arrow)

-*I did not use this library* for this tech test because the benefits of functional programing are more noticeable in medium and long term projects.
+**I did not use this library** for this tech test because the benefits of functional programing are more noticeable in medium and long term projects.
 Arrow is one of my favorite libraries to make kotlin something more functional.

 ### Testing Mock: [Mockk](https://mockk.io/)

+I don't know why but I have a slight preference for Mockk over Mockito.